omega8cc/boa/docs/MIGRATE-XMASS.md

 above applies.
 When a budgeted leg still trips, the DENY names the limit the leg ran with and how much of it was budget.

+A platform refresh's staging never reaches the mirror, so it cannot trip the guard.
+While an Octopus upgrade replaces a republished built-in platform, it builds the new tree in `distro/NNN/.boa-refresh/<name>.new` and removes it minutes later.
+The `distro/` leg leaves that tree, its downloaded tarball and any `.stale-*` leftover behind.

+The replaced tree `<name>.old` stays behind too while a barracuda or octopus run is live; otherwise it travels, because after an interrupted run it can be the only copy.
+A tree the refresh kept because it held tenant files, and the tarball records in `.boa-tarball/`, travel like any other file.

 A mirror-side *rewrite* of a file that still exists on the source is still never undone — `-u` keeps the newer copy, and only the accretion of files the source no longer has is what deletion addresses.